CamilleChallier/LSP5_compost/README.md

 # PS-GAN
-This is a Pytorch implementation of [Pedestrian-Synthesis-GAN](https://github.com/yifanjiang19/Pedestrian-Synthesis-GAN) on UAVVaste data
+This is a Pytorch implementation of [Pedestrian-Synthesis-GAN](https://github.com/yifanjiang19/Pedestrian-Synthesis-GAN) on UAVVaste dataset.

 ## Introduction

-We propose a Poisson blending loss that achieves the same purpose of Poisson Image Editing.
-We jointly optimize the proposed Poisson blending loss with style and content loss computed from a deep network, and reconstruct the blending region by iteratively updating the pixels using the L-BFGS solver.
-In the blending image, we not only smooth out gradient domain of the blending boundary but also add consistent texture into the blending region.
+We propose a

 ## Usage
 This project uses dominate; start by install dominate and then dependencies